 That 15,000 gauss anti-magnetism rating is reassuring, too.
 Watch manufacturers report that the majority of slow-running watches returned to them have been magnetised, often, no doubt, by owners who leave their watches next to their charging phones overnight.
 That won’t be a problem with the black dial replica Tudor Black Bay Ceramic.
 At launch, Omega said its Master Chronometer watches would keep ticking uninterrupted even if they were subjected to an MRI scan, where magnetic fields are around 13,000 gauss.
 Tudor, a touch surprisingly, is saying the same.

 What it’s not saying is what’s gone into the watch’s movement to prevent its parts from being magnetised.
 Tudor’s Calibre MT5602-1U (“U” because it looks like a magnet – a nice bit of whimsy) has a silicon hairspring, a tungsten rotor and ceramic ball-bearings, but beyond that, the brand is keeping its counsel on the magic ingredients that make the movement so resistant to magnetic fields.
-Omega, for the record, is just as tight-lipped, but there’s no suggestion the two have shared technologies in the way Breitling and Tudor have swapped movements in the past.
+Super clone Omega UK, for the record, is just as tight-lipped, but there’s no suggestion the two have shared technologies in the way Breitling and Tudor have swapped movements in the past.

 Forgetting the aesthetics of an all-black ceramic watch for a moment, and that the Black Bay Ceramic is the most advanced Tudor replica with black ceramic case has ever made, this is an interesting development for Swiss watchmaking.
-You suspect there might be some at Omega who will shed a tear at having to share the certification after having it all to themselves for so long.
+You suspect there might be some at Omega replica watches who will shed a tear at having to share the certification after having it all to themselves for so long.
 But the reality is that Tudor’s successful application further legitimises the certification and will bring it to the eyes of more consumers.
 If and when others do the same (it’s hard to see Rolex following in the footsteps of its little brother, but surely Breitling, IWC and other toolwatch specialists would benefit), they’ll legitimise it further still.
 For Swiss watchmaking and its consumers, today’s news should therefore be all to the good.

 We’re not quite comparing apples with apples here, though.
 There is a twist.
 Tudor’s all-ceramic Master Chronometer, which comes with two straps, is £3,550.
 Omega’s all-ceramic Seamaster 300 Master Chronometer is £6,950.
 Let battle commence.